 - Content manager (translations)

 In total 9 people from 6 departments were allocated for this two-month effort (around 9 weeks).
-The UX design was done in advance, so it’s not included in the total duration.
+The UX design was done in advance, so it’s not included in the total calculations.

 Rapidly growing companies are usually investing in new hires and changes in the hierarchy structure.
-From all the 9 people involved, 2 were new employees (PO and design), 2 had a year of experience in the organization, and from all 6 teams 3 were newly formed while the rest were restructured to an extent.
-The newly formed UX team was extensively focused on the UIs in Figma backed with translations delivered by a content manager who switched departments.
-On top of that building applications with a PO was new for us - these duties used to be fulfilled by a project manager in the past.
+So do we.
+From all the 9 people involved, 2 were new employees (PO and design) and 2 had a year of experience in the organization.
+From all 6 teams 3 were newly formed while the rest were restructured to some extent.
+On top of that a newly formed UX team extensively focused on the UI was backed by a content manager who… switched departments too.
+Finally, building applications with a PO was new for us—in the past similar duties used to be fulfilled by a project manager.

 Where was I in the whole picture?
-You probably know the answer.
-Yes, I was too part of a newly formed web apps team of front-end developers.
+You probably guess what the answer is.
+Yes, I was too part of a newly formed web apps team with front-end developers.
 Up until this moment we were located in different cross-functional teams formed around specific long-term company products.

 So many new, new, new.